 If you’re a few months into the new school year, by now you have a pretty good idea of whether writing is humming along nicely or stubbornly dragging its heels.
 Now is a good time to evaluate this often-neglected subject and decide if you should consider a mid-course correction.

 It may help to ask yourself: Do I really need a formal writing program?
 Surprisingly, you may not.
-Here are some things to consider.
+Here’s a checklist of sorts to help you decide.

 Do You Need a Writing Curriculum?